Viagogo

+Viagogo Entertainment Inc., stylized as viagogo, is an American ticket exchange and ticket resale company headquartered in Delaware.
+It was founded in 2006 by Eric Baker.
+The company operates an online marketplace for the secondary sale of tickets and receives commissions from buyers and sellers on each order.

+Viagogo purchased StubHub in February 2020 for approximately $4.05 billion; both companies are now owned by StubHub Holdings.

 History

-20062011
+2006–2011: Early years

 Eric Baker moved to London and founded Viagogo in 2006 after leaving StubHub, which he co-founded.
-The Guardian reported Baker got the idea for Viagogo while discussing travel with a friend and noticed that Europe did not have a secondary ticket marketplace.
+Baker got the idea for Viagogo while discussing travel with a friend and noticed that Europe did not have a secondary ticket marketplace.
 Among initial investors were Andre Agassi, Steffi Graf, Bernard Arnault, Brent Hoberman, and Jacob Rothschild.
 Viagogo officially launched on 18 August 2006 and was primarily focused on the sale of sports tickets, but also included concerts, theatre, and arts events in its early offerings.
-It was one of the first ticket resale firms in Europe; Get Me In was founded in 2003 by James Gray.
+It was one of the first ticket resale firms in Europe.

 Baker signed deals with several groups and individuals to be their official ticket resellers, including Manchester United, Chelsea F.C., Madonna, Michael Jackson, the French Open, Bayern Munich, and Really Useful Group.
 The deal with Madonna was the second such deal between an artist and secondary ticketing platform; the first was between the Eagles and Ticketmaster.
 The agreements shared revenue on ticket fees between the partners.
 Selling tickets to football matches outside stadium grounds was illegal in the United Kingdom in 2006; Viagogo's football deals made the resale of those match tickets legal and were the first of their kind in the country.

-By 2006, Viagogo was backed by venture capital investment firm Index Ventures as well as Brent Hoberman and Jacob Rothschild, 4th Baron Rothschild.
-Officially debuting in the United Kingdom on August 18, 2006 as an online ticket exchange designed to bypass physical ticket resale, Viagogo stated it offered users more protection than competitors such as eBay by guaranteeing refunds for tickets that were fake or didn't arrive.
-The company received funding from Index Ventures, Brent Hoberman, Jacob Rothschild, 4th Baron Rothschild, and Bessemer Venture Partners.
-In February 2020 the company purchased StubHub for $4 billion with the merging process finalized in 2022.

-In August 2007, Viagogo branched into Germany partnered with Bayern Munich.
-With Baker as CEO, Viagogo raised £30 million in August 2007 from investors including Brent Hoberman, Bernard Arnault, Jacob Rothschild, and Index Ventures.
-Viagogo had local sites in Germany, Holland, and Hammersmith, London by 2008.
-Viagogo by that January had traded £50 million in tickets overall and signed deals with Warner Music and James Blunt.

-In May 2008, Live Nation hired Viagogo as one of its ticket sellers in Europe for Madonna's Sticky & Sweet tour.
-Also in 2008, the French Tennis Federation appointed Viagogo the official ticket marketplace of the French Open.
-Baker stated the company sold $100 million in tickets in 2008, with the company making 25% of that.
-By June 2009, new investors included Andre Agassi, bringing total funds raised to $70 million.
-Viagogo was also an official resale partner of Michael Jackson, Lloyd-Webber's Really Useful Group, and the ATP World Tour Finals.
-According to The Guardian, "a fundraising effort in 2009 valued the company at $300m".
+In 2008, the Culture, Media and Sport Committee issued a report indicating that Viagogo and similar marketplaces offered a valuable service but should enact further protective practices, including a ban on the sale of free tickets to charity events and the sale of seats not yet available.
+Approximately $100 USD million in tickets were sold via Viagogo that year, with Viagogo making 25 percent of those sales, three times that of StubHub's first three years of operation.
+By that time, it had offices in the United Kingdom, the Netherlands, and Germany.

+The All England Lawn Tennis and Croquet Club and England and Wales Cricket Board (ECB) criticized Viagogo in 2009 for its high prices.
+ECB cancelled 1,000 tickets for the Men's T20 World Cup that had been resold, and ECB said Viagogo "undermined" the group's business model.
+That year, Viagogo held a funding round that valued the company at GBP million.
+Its partnership with Manchester United ended in 2011.

+A British court ruled in 2011 that Viagogo must provide information to the Rugby Football Union (RFU) on users who resold RFU tickets on the platform.
+Viagogo appealed the decision to the Supreme Court of the United Kingdom, which ruled in favor of the RFU, resulting in a Norwich Pharmacal order.